 In short, for the vast majority of colonised peoples ‘it made little difference whether their subjugation was justified on the basis of a naturalist or a positivist rationale.
 No wonder, then, that for a second group of Third World international lawyers at this time, the extent to which certain powerful non-European polities had contributed historically to the substance of the international legal order was less important than the capacity of the non-European world as a whole to bend that order and its future to their will.
 After all (and in contrast to the ‘semi-peripheral’ states) most ‘dependent peoples’, lacking formal independence by definition, fell short, within the positivist schema, both of the ‘standard of civilisation’ and of the Montevideo ‘standard of statehood’.

 It was this double-lock that this second group of Third World leaders, scholars and practitioners sought to break – not (like the ‘contributionists’) by criticising the positivist doctrine of international personality, but instead by redeploying it as a wrench in the most practical sense.
-The right of peoples to self-determination was undoubtedly the most important outcome of this project (see Chapter XX) and, as this suggests, its ‘emergence’ was hardly an accident.
+The right of peoples to self-determination was undoubtedly the most important outcome of this project and, as this suggests, its ‘emergence’ was hardly an accident.
 On the contrary, leaders and jurists within the former colonies that had already managed to seize their independence consciously deployed their practice and opinio juris to create a right to do so for those that had not.
 Self-determination might have emerged as a right of ‘all peoples’, but it had a precise and particular meaning for such peoples in the form of a right to ‘freely determine their political status’ without ‘any conditions or reservations whatsoever…in order to enable them to enjoy complete independence and freedom’.
 One thing its architects did share with the ‘contributionists’, however, was an unwillingness to question the neutrality of sovereign statehood per se.
 Their energy, instead, tended to be focused on demonstrating the illegitimacy of the Eurocentric and highly racialised tropes that had been used to exclude them from it.

 Given the spectacular success of the right of self-determination in bringing about decolonisation, in the formal sense at least, many jurists of this generation were understandably optimistic, at first, about the capacity of the non-European states to ‘[take] advantage of their numerical superiority’, ‘wipe off the old colonial rights, and… modify the present law according to their interests’.
 The achievements of this strategy were many, including a whole series of new norms outlawing apartheid and racism, affirming ‘common but differentiated responsibilities for the global environment’ and beyond.
 And yet behind this earlyoptimism lurked an awareness that that colonialism ‘also has its modern dress’, as Indonesia’s first President Sukarno warned his fellow African and Asian leaders at Bandung in 1956.